mephistolist/godev/README.md

 ```
 Like any DevOps software, most won't see much value until you are using the software across multiple hosts.
 You can do this by configuring an inventory file which takes the following format:
 ```
-user@host:port::password
+user@host:port::password:::sudoPassword
 ```
-However, if we are executing this program with the same user we logging into the host with, SSH uses keys instead of passwords and SSH is on port 22, we could just use the host and nothing else on a line.
+However, if we are executing this program with the same user we logging into the host with, SSH uses keys instead of passwords and SSH is on port 22, and don't need sudo, we could just use the host with nothing else on a line.
 Once we have configured the inventory file in our current directory we have two options to run code or commands on the hosts we configured.
 One is to place a commands.txt file in our current directory too including shell commands, or we can use any file or location with the -f or --file option:
 ```
 $ cat commands.txt
 uname -a